-1.2 OBJECTIVES OF RESEARCH
+1.2 OBJECTIVES

-To address the cracking problems in the end zones of pretensioned beams at release, a research project was funded by the Texas Department of Transportation.
-The research was performed at the University of Texas Phil M. Ferguson Structural Engineering Laboratory.
-The main goals of this research were a) to investigate the causes of the end region cracks and b) to optimize the end region reinforcement such that the widths of the end region cracks can be minimized without creating congestion that may result in concrete consolidation problems.
+To address the cracking problems in the end zones of pretensioned beams at release, an experimental investigation project was funded by the Texas Department of Transportation.
+The experimental investigation was performed at the University of Texas Phil M. Ferguson Structural Engineering Laboratory.
+The main goals of this project were a) to investigate the causes of the end region cracks and b) to optimize the end region reinforcement such that the widths of the end region cracks can be minimized without creating congestion that may result in concrete consolidation problems.

-1.3 SCOPE OF RESEARCH
+1.3 SCOPE